-With great fuel efficiency, speedy charge times, and decent cargo space, the 2014 Toyota Prius Plug-In Hybrid
+With great fuel efficiency, speedy charge times, and decent cargo space, the 2014

-gave drivers plenty of features for its price point when it came out.
-While the electric-only driving range is subpar by today’s standards, the Prius PHEV’s three driving modes help to maximize efficiency and savings.
 There’s no doubt that the Toyota Prius is a top choice when looking at PHEVs.
 From its history as a fuel-efficient and eco-friendly model to its development into the hybrid go-to today, its role in the development of alternative energy-powered cars is undisputed.

 But with a used price between $13,000 and $19,000, the 2014 Prius Plug-In may give you pause.
-That’s why Jerry
+That’s why

-, the super app
+, the

-that saves drivers money on car insurance
+that saves drivers money on

 , is here to break down the pros and cons of the Prius PHEV and compare it to similar models to make sure you get a car that fits your driving needs.
-2014 Toyota Prius Plug-In Hybrid

 When someone says electric and plug-in hybrid electric vehicles (PHEVs), one of the first models you may think of is the Toyota Prius.

 But there’s more to the PHEV than just fuel considerations.
 The exterior is aerodynamic with an apex on the roof to maximize rear-seat headroom, a distinct grille, wheel, door handle, and light designs.
-It’s also pretty roomy, although taller drivers may find the steering wheel placement uncomfortable.
+It’s also pretty roomy, although taller drivers may find the steering wheel placement uncomfortable

 With a high resale value, excellent fuel efficiency, and a great reputation, the Prius Plug-In Hybrid is worth considering if you’re looking to buy a used PHEV.